jennyiskezhen/Data-Engineering/README.md

 ## Data Engineering Tools

-In this repository I will be adding data engineering tools that I learned from joining the data-engineering-zoomcamp by DataTalksClub.
-The complete syllabus can be found here: <https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main>
+In this repository I summarize the data engineering tools that I implemented from joining the data-engineering-zoomcamp by DataTalksClub.
+The complete zoom camp syllabus can be found here: <https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main>

-The datasets I used is the NYC Taxi and Limousine Commission (TLC) trip record data, which are public records and can be found here: <https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page>
+The used datasets are from the NYC Taxi and Limousine Commission (TLC) trip record data, which are public records and can be found here: <https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page>

 ### Module 1: Containerization (Docker) and Infrastructure as Code (Terraform)

-I created a **Postgres** database container and specified a Python ingestion script using Docker.
-After ingesting the dataset to Postgres, I connected Postgres and pgAdmin (a user interface for Postgres) using docker compose.
+I created a **Postgres** database Docker container and designed a data ingestion script using Python.
+After ingesting the dataset to Postgres using Docker, I connected Postgres and pgAdmin (a user interface for Postgres) using Docker Compose.
 In pgAdmin, I explored the NYC taxi ride dataset using SQL.

 For cloud storage and cloud computing, I used **Google Cloud Platform (GCP)**.
 I created resources including cloud storage bucket and BigQuery dataset in GCP using Terraform.
 I also created a VM instance to run docker and terraform.